abhikatta/backend-wms-test/README.md

 what a view is called in other frameworks is called a template in django

 template is what a user sees( html or css probably; tbd)

+# Auth

+- access token: has info about the user
+- refresh token: has longer life span to get a new access token

+# Viewset vs APIView

+best way:

+- use APIView only for as we dont need CRUD like for db on auth
+- use modelviewset for all CRUD operations on all other data